WHAT WE DO

 Allen is absolutely unyielding in her mission to revolutionize education, and speaks with a resonant voice on behalf of every child, regardless of their zip code.
 She is an acclaimed author, media staple, and education thought leader who accelerates opportunities for the underserved.
 Jeanne has been a trusted advisor to presidents, governors, and lawmakers, and continues to provide valuable counsel to policymakers, philanthropists, and her colleagues in education.

-To date, Kaluarachchi's accelerators have funded more than 100 companies in partnership with organizations such as Kaplan, Intel, and New York University.
-He continues to support founders solving problems for educators, administrators and learners in Pre-K12, HigherEd, Corporate learning/Workforce development, and Adult learning as Co-founder at StartEd and Producer of NY EDTECH WEEK.
+To date, Kaluarachchi's accelerators have enabled 1000+ companies in partnership with organizations such as Kaplan, Intel, University of Pennsylvania, and New York University.
+He continues to support founders solving problems for educators, administrators and learners in Pre-K12, HigherEd, Future of Work, and Adult learning as Co-founder at StartEd and Producer of NY EDTECH WEEK.

 Ted runs Altamira Advisors, LLC, providing strategic consulting to companies in the learning space.
 He serves on the boards of several companies.